 Popular Skills for Clinical Psychologist

-Survey respondents exploit a significant toolbox of skills in their work.
-Lucky workers who know Psychotherapy can expect a significant pay bump, scoring salaries 24 percent above average.
-Forensic Psychology and pain management are also correlated to pay that is above average, with increases between 5 percent and 24 percent.
-Skills that pay less than market rate include Training, Eating Disorders, and Group Therapy.
+Clinical Psychologists seem to require a rather large skill set.
+Most notably, skills in Psychotherapy, Autism, Forensic Psychology, and pain management are correlated to pay that is above average, with boosts between 7 percent and 15 percent.
+Skills that are correlated to lower pay, on the other hand, include Psychological Testing, Training, and Eating Disorders.
 Most people experienced in Clinical Psychology also know Counseling.

 Pay by Experience Level for Clinical Psychologist